 Recent development of FIB technology enables high-precision TEM sample preparation of 3D logic and memory devices.
 This example shows a HAADF image of a gate cut from a 22 nm generation 3D FinFET device with LGate~30 nm, as seen in a recent paper by the EAG Laboratories Advanced Microscopy team that was presented at Microscopy and Microanalysis 25 (S2): 690-691 (2019) “Industrial Applications of Electron Microscopy: A Shared Laboratory Perspective”

-Another interesting example is the picture below that shows an aluminum nitride/silicon carbide interface observed using HR-STEM imaging.
+Another interesting example is the picture above that shows an aluminum nitride/silicon carbide interface observed using HR-STEM imaging.

-In the example below, we observe GaN Dislocation Typing: Burgers Vector Analysis with Large-Angle Convergent-Beam Electron Diffraction (LACBED)
+In this example above, we observe GaN Dislocation Typing: Burgers Vector Analysis with Large-Angle Convergent-Beam Electron Diffraction (LACBED)

 To enable certain features and improve your experience with us, this site stores cookies on your computer.
 Please click Continue to provide your authorization and permanently remove this message.